-The value of unexercised in-the-money options of the Corporation and of QI is the difference between the option exercise price and the closing price of the underlying security on the Toronto Stock Exchange on December 31, 2019 or the difference between the option exercise price and the value of the common shares of the QMI options as at December 31, 2019 as determined by an external expert retained by QMI's Board.
+The value of unexercised in-the-money options of the Corporation and of QI is the difference between the option exercise price and the closing price of the underlying security on the Toronto Stock Exchange on December 31, 2020 or the difference between the option exercise price and the value of the common shares of the QMI options as at December 31, 2020 as determined by an external expert retained by QMI's Board.
 This amount has not been, and may never be, realized.
 The options have not been, and may never be exercised; and actual gains, if any, on exercise will depend on the value of the aforesaid shares on the date of exercise.
-On December 31, 2019, the closing price of the Class B Non-Voting Shares of the Corporation on the Toronto Stock Exchange was \$1.48, and the closing price of the Class B shares of QI was \$33.14.
-For purposes of stock option grants, the external expert retained by QMI's Board has established the value of the common shares of QMI, as at December 31, 2019, at \$123.999 per share.
+On December 31, 2020, the closing price of the Class B Non-Voting Shares of the Corporation on the Toronto Stock Exchange was \$2.11, and the closing price of the Class B shares of QI was \$32.76.
+For purposes of stock option grants, the external expert retained by QMI's Board has established the value of the common shares of QMI, as at December 31, 2020, at \$127.222 per share.

-- The market or payout value of share-based awards that have not vested is established by multiplying the number of share units (PSUs or DSUs) by the closing price of the underlying shares (see note 2 above). - 4.
-Options of the Corporation.
+- The market or payout value of share-based awards that have not vested is established by multiplying the number of DSUs by the closing price of the underlying shares (see note 2 above). - 4 Options of the Corporation.
 Options vest as follows: 1/3 after three years, 1/3 after four years, and 100% after five years of the date of the grant. - 5.
-QI options Options vest as follows: 1⁄2 after three years, 3⁄4 after four years, and 100% after five years of the date of the grant. - 6.
+QI options Options vest as follows: 1/3 after three years, 3/4 after four years, and 100% after five years of the date of the grant. - 6.
 QMI options one-year horizon.
-Options can be exercised equally over five years with the first 20% vesting on the first anniversary of the date of the grant. - 7.
-Options of the Corporation.
+Options can be exercised equally over five years with the first 20% vesting on the first anniversary of the date of the grant. - Options of the Corporation.
 Options can be exercised equally over five years with the first 20% vesting on the first anniversary of the date of the grant.